FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 The `facetSummary` requirement
 triggers the calculation of the `FacetSummary` extra result.
-The facet summary is always computed as a side result of the main entity query and respects any filtering constraints placed on the queried entities.
+The facet summary is always computed as a side result of the main entity query, and respects any filter constraints placed on the queried entities.
 To demonstrate the facet summary calculation, we will use the following
 example:

 </LanguageSpecific>
 <LanguageSpecific to="graphql">

-When the `facetSummary` field with specific references inside the `extraResults` field is specified, it triggers the calculation of the facet summary extra result.
+When the `facetSummary` field is specified with specific references within the `extraResults` field is specified, it triggers the calculation of the facet summary extra result.
-The facet summary is always computed as a side result of the main entity query and respects any filtering constraints placed on the queried entities.
+The facet summary is always computed as a side result of the main entity query, and respects any filter constraints placed on the queried entities.
 To demonstrate the facet summary calculation, we will use the following
 example: